Anora O’Connor can never keep her house clean.

 How can we apply this to our clutter-clearing efforts?
-Could you decide to find three items to donate every day during the upcoming month of January and check each day off on your calendar?
+Could you decide to find three items to donate every day during the upcoming month and check each day off on your calendar?
 Could you set a goal to get rid of 365 items in a year and check off a box for each item you donate?
-There’s power is watching your streak grow.
+There’s power in watching your streak grow.

-Pssst!
-Enter your email below to download and print my free PDF for just this purpose!
-Declutter 365 things in a year!
+Here’s a free PDF for just this purpose!
+Declutter 365 things in a year with this printable.